keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### `search`

 Will search the list to limit results.
+It can search only by [labelField](/docs/api/create-list.md#labelfield).

 ```graphql
 query {